 Schuylkill Technology Center’s Emerging Health Professional ProgramSchuylkill Technology Center is excited to announce a new opportunity for Schuylkill County youth interested in the medical field.
 The Emerging Health Professional is a partnership between Penn State Schuylkill, Lehigh Valley Health Network, St Luke's, and other medical facilities.
 The Emerging Health Professional is a dual-enrollment program that combines skills-based, interactive, and university-level classroom learning with shadowing in the health care setting.
 The program is designed to prepare students for post-secondary education by offering a college science course.

 Students spend two half-days a week with Penn State faculty and will spend two half-days a week participating in activities at Lehigh Valley Health Network or other health care facility.
-Students spend one half day a week participating in health curriculum taught by the STC instructor at STC North Campus.
+Students spend one-half day a week participating in the health curriculum taught by the STC instructor at STC North Campus.

 This program is available to seniors only and is limited to 24 participates.

 Students who want to apply must:

 - Attend a participating Schuylkill County school district

 - Be entering their senior year